pygfx/pygfx/README.md

 The screenshot tests are difficult to guarantee across all development platforms and are best run on our CI where more predictable outcomes can be achieved.
-They can run on a local linux machine by selecting the software rendering adapter and the tests with them command
+They can run on a local linux machine by selecting the software rendering adapter and the tests with the command

 * `PYGFX_WGPU_ADAPTER_NAME=llvmpipe pytest examples -k test_examples_compare`